awsdocs/amazon-opensearch-service-developer-guide/doc_source/monitoring-events.md

 ### EBS burst balance below 70%<a name="monitoring-events-ebs-burst-70"></a>

 OpenSearch Service sends this event when the EBS burst balance on one or more data nodes falls below 70%\.
 EBS burst balance depletion can cause widespread cluster unavailability and throttling of I/O requests, which can lead to high latencies and timeouts on indexing and search requests\.
-If the balance falls to 20%, OpenSearch Service applies read and write blocks to the indexes on the corresponding nodes\.
 For steps to fix this issue, see [Low EBS burst balance](handling-errors.md#handling-errors-low-ebs-burst)\.

 **Example**